bluxmit/alnoda-docs/mkdocs/docs/user-guide/install-apps/nodejs/trilium.md

 The way we have launched Trilium is not permanent.
 As soon as we close the terminal session Trilium will shut down.
 Lets add Trilium to the workspace as a permanet application.

 Let's change the Trilium config again.
 Port 8026 is reserved for the "My app on port 8026", let's use another port - 8032.

+!!! warning
+    This example relies on port 8032 being available within your workspace.
+To verify the availability of this port, please consult the 'About' tab within your workspace's UI.

 After you changed the port to 8032 in the file `data/config.ini`, open "Admin" tab, click "Workspace settings" go to "Apps & Services" and select "START NEW" from the picklist.